| | |

 scholars or journalists), who made an interview and wrote up

+their personal story.
 The result is a fascinating

 book of personal experiences of people working on the ground,